CartoDB/cartodb/doc/developer-center/import-api/guides/04-map-visualizations.md

 Attributes | Description
 --- | ---
 id | A unique identifier for the export process.
 It is the same as the _export id_ provided in the request. vizualization_id | A unique identifier for the map created in the export process.
-Only applies if created_visualization is set to true when the map was created. user_id | A unique alphanumeric element that identifies the CARTO account user in the internal database. state | A string value indicating the current state of the export process.
+Only applies if `create_visualization` is set to true when the map was created. user_id | A unique alphanumeric element that identifies the CARTO account user in the internal database. state | A string value indicating the current state of the export process.
 It can have any of the following values: _enqueued, pending, uploading, unpacking, importing, guessing, complete_, or _failure_. url | The **public** URL address where the file to be exported is located.